whensungoesdown/soc1/doc/cpu_clk.md

 ``````````````````````````

-And the result is a little weird.
+The result is a little weird.

 ````````````
 # Start ...